Misty Copeland's Top ABT Performances

 4. Romeo and Juliet (2015)

-In 2015, Copeland made her debut as Romeo and Juliet with ABT, dancing opposite Joseph Gorak, and she did not disappoint.
+In 2015, Copeland made her debut as Juliet in the amazing Romeo and Juliet with ABT, dancing opposite Joseph Gorak, and she did not disappoint.
 According to Critical Dance writer Colleen Boresta, “they were natural, unaffected young lovers.”
 Copeland fully embodied Juliet with a disarming, believable innocence, making it hard to imagine this was only her second time performing the role.

 Her expressive face conveyed Juliet’s every emotion—joy, love, fear, and sorrow—while her movement traced the character’s transformation from a naive fourteen-year-old girl to a young wife consumed by all-encompassing love.